The question that persists when learning about the persistent legends that cling to Old Alton Bridge could very well be…why?

 The legend keeps growing, Texas sources say.
 The Old Alton Bridge made the Dallas Observer‘s 2015 list of “10 Stops to Make on a Creepy Tour of Dallas.”

-The Dallas Observer reports, “One theory is that Goatman is the spirit of a goat farmer who was lynched by the Ku Klux Klan near the Old Alton Bridge.
+The Dallas Observer reports, “One theory is that Goatman is the spirit of a goat farmer who was lynched by the KKK near the Old Alton Bridge.
 Another story is that satanists performed rituals on the bridge, opening a gateway to another realm.”

 The trouble with these sources is that there is no historical record of such a lynching.